chrishenkel/chatclient-android/README.md

 # Android Based Chat Client

+## Description
+An android based chat client integrated with the chatserver-playframework project.

 ##requirements to run application
 1. google-play-services_lib is a required android library project to run this application
 2. Arm Translation Install v1.1